Southern Airways Flight 932: Memorials

-Marshall University President John G. Barker and Vice President Dedmon appointed a memorial committee soon after the crash.
-The committee decided upon one major memorial within the campus, a plaque and memorial garden at Fairfield Stadium, and a granite cenotaph at the Spring Hill Cemetery; the Memorial Student Center was designated a memorial as well.
+Marshall University acting President Donald Dedmon appointed a memorial committee soon after the crash.
+The committee decided upon one major memorial within the campus, a plaque and memorial garden at Fairfield Stadium, and a granite cenotaph at the Spring Hill Cemetery; the new Memorial Student Center was named as a memorial as well.

-On November 12, 1972, the Memorial Fountain was dedicated at the entrance of the Memorial Student Center.
-The sculpture's designer, Harry Bertoia, created the $25,000 memorial that incorporated bronze, copper tubing, and welding rods.
-The 6500 lb, 13 ft-high (2900 kg, 4 m-high) sculpture was completed within a year and a half.
-A plaque was placed on the base on August 10, 1973, reading:
+On November 12, 1972, the Marshall University Memorial Fountain was dedicated at the entrance of the Memorial Student Center.
+The sculpture's designer, Harry Bertoia, created the $25,000 memorial using bronze, copper tubing, and welding rods.
+The 6,500 lb, 13 ft-high (2,900 kg, 4 m-high) sculpture was completed within a year and a half.
+A plaque was placed on the base on August 10, 1973, listing the names of all 75 victims and concluding:

-Every year, on the anniversary of the crash, the fountain is shut off during a commemorative ceremony and not activated again until the following spring.

-Each year on the anniversary of the crash, those who died are mourned in a ceremony on the Marshall University campus in Huntington, West Virginia.
-A number of the victims are buried in a grave site in the Spring Hill Cemetery in Huntington; 20th Street between Joan C. Edwards Stadium, Marshall's current on-campus football stadium, and Spring Hill Cemetery was renamed Marshall Memorial Boulevard in honor of the crash victims.
+Every year, on the anniversary of the crash, the fountain is shut during a commemorative ceremony and not activated again until the following spring.
+A number of the victims are buried in a grave site in the Spring Hill Cemetery in Huntington.
+Between the cemetery and Marshall's Joan C. Edwards Stadium, 20th Street was renamed Marshall Memorial Boulevard in honor of the crash victims.

-On November 11, 2000, the We Are Marshall Memorial Bronze was dedicated.
-The bronze 17×23 ft (5×7 m) statue was created by artist Burl Jones of Sissonville, West Virginia, and cost $150,000.
-It is based upon ideas by John and Ann Krieger of Huntington.
-It was donated to the university by Marshall fans and is attached to Joan C. Edwards Stadium on the west façade.
-It was unveiled to thousands 90 minutes before the game with the Miami University RedHawks.
+On November 11, 2000, the "We Are Marshall" Memorial Bronze was dedicated.
+The $150,000 bronze 17×23 ft (5×7 m) statue was created by artist Burl Jones of Sissonville, West Virginia, based upon ideas by John and Ann Krieger of Huntington.
+It was funded by Marshall fans and is attached to Joan C. Edwards Stadium on the west façade.
+It was unveiled to thousands, 90 minutes before the game with the Miami University RedHawks.

 On December 11, 2006, a memorial plaque was dedicated at the plane crash site.
-The ceremony featured guest speakers Dawson and Hardin.
+The ceremony featured Dawson and Hardin as guest speakers.
 The Ceredo and Kenova fire departments were recognized at the event.